KennethFam/My-Learning-Journey/Linux/Scripting/BashScripting.md

             - `$*`
                 - Unquoted: Unquoted $* splits all positional parameters into words, using $IFS (default is space).
 Each resulting word becomes a separate string.
                 - Quoted: All arguments are wrapped into a single string.

+### Bash Trap Command
+- It often comes the situations that you want to catch a special signal/interruption/user input in your script to prevent the unpredictables. `trap` is your command to try:
+    ```shell
+    trap <arg/function> <signal>
+    ```
+    - Do not include `<>` in the actual code.
+They just represent arguments that you have to pass.

+- Example:
+    ```shell
+    #!/bin/bash

+    trap "echo Booh!"
+SIGINT SIGTERM
+    echo "it's going to run until you hit Ctrl+Z"
+    echo "hit Ctrl+C to be blown away!"

+    while true
+    do
+        sleep 60
+    done
+    ```
+    - Note that you can catch multiple signals with 1 trap command.
+    - Surely you can substitute the `"echo Booh!"` with a function:
+        ```bash
+        function booh {
+            echo "booh!"
+        }
+        ```
+        and call it in trap:
+        ```bash
+        trap booh SIGINT SIGTERM
+        ```

+- Some of the common signal types you can trap:
+    - `SIGINT`: user sends an interrupt signal (Ctrl + C)
+    - `SIGQUIT`: user sends a quit signal (Ctrl + D)
+    - `SIGFPE`: attempted an illegal mathematical operation
+    - You can check out all signal types by entering the following command:
+        ```shell
+        kill -l
+        ```
+        - Notice the numbers before each signal name, you can use that number to avoid typing long strings in trap:
+            ```shell
+            #2 corresponds to SIGINT and 15 corresponds to SIGTERM
+            trap booh 2 15
+            ```

+- One of the common usage of trap is to do cleanup temporary files:
+    ```shell
+    trap "rm -f folder; exit" 2
+    ```

+### File Testing